SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/sources/preconfigure-machine-collect-remote-windows-events.md

 Use the instructions in this topic to configure a system for remote access by a Remote Windows Event Log Source.
 For information on collecting local Windows Event Logs, see [Configure a Local Windows Event Log Source](local-windows-event-log-source.md).

 :::important
-Windows events can only be collected, locally or remotely, from systems running Windows Server 2012 or later.
+Windows events can only be collected remotely from systems running Windows Server 2012 or later.
 :::

 There are two primary configuration requirements to enable remote event log collection: